 - The Statue of Liberty.
 This colossal, neoclassical sculpture stands on Liberty Island.
 An interesting New York fact not many people know is that the Statue of Liberty was a gift from France to the U.S. The copper statue is a figure of the Roman goddess of liberty – Libertas.

 - Central Park.
 Lying between the Upper West and Upper East sides of Manhattan, Central Park holds several records.
 It’s the most filmed location in the world and the most visited urban park in the United States.
 In 2016, more than 42 million people visited it.
-Surprisingly, by size, it’s the fifth-largest park in NYC after Pelham Bay Park, Greenbelt, Van Cortlandt Park, and the Flushing Meadows-Corona Park.
+Surprisingly, by size, it’s the fifth-largest park in NYC after Pelham Bay Park, Greenbelt, Van Cortlandt Park, and Flushing Meadows-Corona Park.

 - The Rockefeller Center.
-This is the epicenter of everything New York.
+This is the epicenter of everything in New York.
 The Rockefeller Center is one of the city’s most famous cultural landmarks.
 Almost all of its 14 Art Deco buildings display art in various forms.
 Don’t miss the Top of the Rock observatory and the ice-skating rink in front of the center if you’re in New York in winter.

 - The Empire State Building.
-A namesake for the state of New York, the Empire State Building is one the city’s most iconic symbols.
-Until the 1970, it stood as the tallest building in the world when World Trade Center took its place.
+A namesake for the state of New York, the Empire State Building is one of the city’s most iconic symbols.
+Until the 1970s, it stood as the tallest building in the world when World Trade Center took its place.
 The two observatories on the 86th and 102nd floors provide sweeping views of Manhattan’s skyline.

 - The Freedom Tower.
 One World Trade Center (formerly Freedom Tower) is the main building of the rebuilt World Trade Center that terrorists destroyed in 2001.
 With its 1,792 ft.
 (546.2m) in height, One WTC is the tallest building in the U.S.A. and in the Western Hemisphere.